chinmaya-s/Codagami_Anime_Recommender/README.md

 We used item-based collaborative filtering with Singular Value Decomposition to build our recommendation system.
 Collaborative filtering is a method to predict a rating for a user item pair based on the history of ratings given by the user to the item.
 We used the SVD matrix factorisation to find the user-rating matrix and used cosine similarity for finding best matches.
 We make use of CUDA from PyTorch for faster implementation of SVD.
 ##### Usage
 *File*: SVD_recommender.ipynb <br />
 *Get recommendations*: Go to the cell labelled __Make Recommendations__ .
-Add the anime name you want recommendations for in `anime_name` variable in the cell, numbr of recommndations in `top_n` variable in the cell and run the cell.
+Add the anime name you want recommendations for in `anime_name` variable in the cell, number of recommendations in `top_n` variable in the cell and run the cell.
 The recommendations will be printed below the cell.

 #### KNN
 We used item-based collaborative filtering with KNN to build our recommendation system.
 KNN is a non-parametric, lazy learning method.
 It uses a database in which the data points are separated into several clusters to make inferences for new samples.
 We used cosine similarity for the nearest neighbor search.